WantedTechnologies/xpresso/README.md

 # xpresso
 The most pythonic way to code in Java.

 xpresso allows a line-into-line rewrite of a Python code into Java.
-It implements in Java familiar pythonic methods (e.g., len, enumerate, range, split/join) and coding paradigms (everything is iterable, list comprehensions, lambda expressions, filtering iterables using predicates and modifying them using functions).
+It implements, in Java, familiar pythonic methods (e.g., len, enumerate, split/join, slicing) and coding paradigms (everything is iterable, list comprehensions, lambda expressions, filtering iterables using predicates and modifying them using functions).

 ## Main features